Consultation: the Mayor's vision for a diverse and inclusive city

 Community Life survey results

 The Community Life Survey is held annually to track trends and developments in areas that encourage social action and empower communities.
 The latest results are now available and show a reduction in volunteering levels - down to 39% of people volunteering at least once a month, and 63% once a year.
 Underneath the headline are some interesting variations between formal and informal volunteering, and between age groups and other factors.
-Do have a look and let us know if your experience bucks the
+Do have a look and let us know if your experience

 London Sport's review